 At the Detroit Zoo

-The Mississippi gopher frog will cover its eyes with its front legs when it is held and feels threatened.
+Dusky gopher frogs will cover their eyes with their front legs when they are held and feel threatened.

 They let out a loud, guttural call that sounds like snoring.